 Illiquid Investments Risk: A fund may purchase securities that have legal or contractual restrictions on resale or that are illiquid (for example, derivative instruments) and a fund's investment in certain private investments would be treated as illiquid.
 In addition, liquid securities purchased by a fund may become illiquid because of issuer-specific events or changes in market conditions.
+A fund's investments in unaffiliated limited partnerships, including hedge funds, may be illiquid.
 Illiquid investments are subject to the risk that a fund will not be able to sell the investments when desired or at favorable prices.
 If, as a result of changes in the values of securities held by the Fund, the value of holdings by the Fund of illiquid securities exceeds 15% of the value of the Fund's net assets, the Adviser will take appropriate actions to reduce the Fund's holdings of illiquid securities to 15% of the value of the Fund's net assets as soon as reasonably practicable, in a manner consistent with prudent management and the interests of the Fund.